Angular 9 Laravel 7 Auth Login working tutorial Part 2Angular 9 Laravel 7 Auth Login working tutorial Part 2

 Now it is done and If you have any query related to this post then do ask questions of comment below.

-21 responses to “How to Save Angular 6 Form Data into Php Mysql with Laravel 5.7?”
+21 thoughts on “How to Save Angular 6 Form Data into Php Mysql with Laravel 5.7?”

 in some example i am facing version isssue